Management and Marketing

 Management Courses

 MGT 201.
-Legal Environment of Business.
+Legal and Ethical Environment of Business.
 3 Hours

 Prerequisite(s): Sophomore standing.